Last Updated on June 20, 2022 by Letícia Melo

 What is it like living in Albufeira?

-Ever wondered what living in a coastal town that is most active throughout the year would be like?
+Have you ever wondered what living in a coastal town that is most active throughout the year would be like?
 Well, this is Albufeira for you!
-This town is strategically located right at the center of the Algarve giving you quick access to the eastern and western extremes of the Algarve.
+This town is strategically located right at the center of the Algarve, giving you quick access to the eastern and western extremes of the Algarve.

 Because of this, there are plenty of things to do in Albufeira.
 You can go and play a round or two of golf, visit the sand sculptures, or go down to the beach on a lazy afternoon.

-It is also worth mentioning there is a good number of expats that also call specifically Albufeira home.
-There is so much that Albufeira has to offer, the promise of warm and sunny weather all year round is just but a few exciting things that you should know about this beach paradise in the Algarve.
+Living in Albufeira has so much to offer; the promise of warm and sunny weather all year round is just a few exciting things that you should know about this beach paradise in the Algarve.

-According to official data from Pordata, in 2020, 39% of residents in Albufeira were foreigners.
+According to official data from Pordata, 37.1% of residents in Albufeira were foreigners.
 This place is one of the main expat centers in Portugal!

 Why are expats moving to Portugal?

 Portugal is still a hot topic among travel communities not only in Europe but across the globe.
 Often referred to as the California of Europe, Portugal is a tourist and expat magnet for all the right reasons.
-To begin, the cost of living in Portugal is relatively lower compared to the other European and North American nations.
+To begin, Portugal’s cost of living is relatively lower than the other European and North American nations.

-To put this into perspective, data from Numbeo details that the cost of living in Portugal is 37.71% less compared to the US.
+To put this into perspective, data from Numbeo details that consumer prices, including rent, in the United States, are 81% higher than in Portugal.

-But this is not all, the friendly local community and good all-year weather give expats from all over the world a good environment to live a quality life.
+But this is not all; the friendly local community and good all-year weather give expats worldwide a good environment to live a quality life.

 There is something for everyone in Portugal, right from the warm sandy beaches of the Algarve to the beautiful landscapes of Madeira, you can be sure that there will be an activity that you will be interested in.